worlox/SurfMapPics/README.md

 - All photos will be in 3440x1440 / 21:9 as jpegs.

 ## How to use:
-Okay well git has a 1k file limit per directory apparently so, will look into an alternative place to link the full repo for use.
-Maybe like archive.org or something.
-Email me suggestions?

-~~While I don't recommend using this JUST yet I'll detail how to use it in the future/as I work on it if you still choose to point your discord bots at the repository.~~
+While I don't recommend using this JUST yet I'll detail how to use it in the future/as I work on it if you still choose to point your discord bots at the repository.

-~~In your surftimer.cfg located probably around /csgo/cfg/sourcemod, you can add **"https://raw.githubusercontent.com/Sayt123/SurfMapPics/master/csgo/"** to the following two lines, to get the discord record image showing up in either color coded example in the image.~~
+In your surftimer.cfg located probably around /csgo/cfg/sourcemod, you can add **"https://raw.githubusercontent.com/Sayt123/SurfMapPics/master/csgo/"** to the following two lines, to get the discord record image showing up in either color coded example in the image.

 🟩 - **ck_discord_url_main
 🟥 - ck_discord_url_thumb**